zendesk/sunshine-conversations-websdk-auth-demo/README.md

 Then run the NodeJS server (it listens by default to port 8000)

 ### During runtime
+When loading the page, you are prompted to input the appId on which you want to do you test.

-Start by providing you Sunshine Conversation app key and secret in the "AppMaker configuration" section.
+Then, start by providing you Sunshine Conversation app key and secret in the "AppMaker configuration" section.
 Then click on InitAppMaker.
 You should have a confirmation message saying that the appMaker has been initialized.

 ![screen shot](https://media.smooch.io/apps/5cd1bb239d361e0010dc18ed/qs-8iCanDk1-iqZmoLMopoIE/Screen%20Shot%202019-11-14%20at%205.23.30%20PM.png)